ScryptBrewer/CreateVolShare/README.md

 Create a new netapp encrypted volume, share, qos, set permissions on share, and NTFS based on AD group.

-## Requirments:
+## Requirements:
    -  ansible <2.8
-   -  dataontap <9.6
+   -  DATAONTAP <9.6
    -  python netapp-lib

 ## Required settings:
    - On NetApp Cluster:
-     - Create a dediacated admin account ssh,ontapi,console
+     - Create a dedicated admin account ssh,ontapi,console
      - ***set -priv advanced; system services web modify -http-enabled true*** command set on storage

 ## File Descriptions:
    - AnsibleVolShare.yml    - Main ansible playbook no modifications required
-   - uservars.yml           - Varibles that will need updating with each execution
+   - uservars.yml           - Variables that will need updating with each execution
-   - defaultvars.yml        - Default Varibles for volume creation and setup
+   - defaultvars.yml        - Default Variables for volume creation and setup
-   - secret.yml               - contians host user credentials for setup of config (optional can use extra vars or setup propmpt in ansible play)
+   - secret.yml               - contains host user credentials for setup of config (optional can use extra vars or setup prompt in ansible play)

 ## Basic setup
    - Install prerequisites